Dungeness is one of the most unique places that I’ve ever been to in the UK.

 Walking is difficult, crunching across the stones and shells.
 People who live there must develop strong muscles in their calves.

-It was originally a fishing community.
-There were over 20 boats, but now only three remain.
+Dungeness was originally a fishing community with over 20 boats, but now only three remain.

 The houses are now sought-after and have changed hands for over £320,000 – for a wooden hut with no land to speak of!
 Any alterations are strictly controlled.